Sunday, September 15, 2019 at 1:00 PM

 In the 19th century, thousands of Philadelphians believed that they could communicate with the dead.
 All it took was a darkened room, a circle of believers, and a sensitive medium.
 Other Philadelphians mocked the table-rappers and tried to expose their tricks.
 Both believers and skeptics are well represented in historic Laurel Hill Cemetery.

-Along this tour, we will stop at the resting place of Catherine Drinkhouse Smith, whose monument proclaims her as “one of the best mediums of our time,” and at the grave of Henry Seybert, whose last will and testament allocated a large sum to the University of Pennsylvania for a study of the truths of spiritualism.
+Along this tour, we will stop at the resting place of Catherine Drinkhouse Smith, whose monument proclaims her as “one of the best mediums of our time,” and at the grave of Adam Seybert, whose last will and testament allocated a large sum to the University of Pennsylvania for a study of the truths of spiritualism.
 We will also visit the grave of Horace H. Furness, the Shakespeare scholar who led an official inquiry into the claims of spiritualists, and at the hillside tomb of Elisha Kent Kane, the famed arctic explorer who scoffed at spiritualism but who fell in love with America’s most beautiful young medium.

 Tour Guide: Michael Brooks